Students First, Cadets Second, Successful Always

 A Company Asst.
 Cadet Recruiting Operations

 Cadet Sperling attended White Bear Lake High School.
 She is currently pursuing a bachelor's degree in psychology with a pre-physician's assistant concentration at the College of Saint Benedict.
 She is involved in AKS Service Sorority and Pre-PA Club on campus.
-Cadet Sperling participates in Ranegr Challenge.
+Cadet Sperling participates in Ranger Challenge.

 "ROTC has given me the opportunity to meet extraordinary people as well as learning to overcome both physical and mental obstacles.
 It has taught me to be the best leader and person I can be while working together as a team."